s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 56, 64, 80% for the oxygen-rich and oxygen-deficient silicates with the remainder filled with the crystalline silicates and 4% iron grains.

+Explore this model grid using the new `interactive notebook`_

 Carbon-rich DUSTY model grids